TMD20/PT-Muxer/README.md

 ## 4. Enabled Tracks

 Displays which Tracks will be added during the mkvmerge Process.
 To See more details about a track match the number to the here to the Track Details Sections.
+The demux Process will auto add tracks to this section

 ### Keys
 Each Key has a list of Ids